Rupesh Kariyat Data-verified

 OverviewAI-generated summary

-Kariyat is an Associate Professor at the University of Arkansas at Fayetteville.
-His scholarship metrics include an h-index of 26, with over 1,979 citations across 110 publications.
-He has collaborated with several researchers at the University of Arkansas, including Manish Gautam, Devi Balakrishnan, Jessica Ayala, and Insha Shafi.
+Kariyat is an Associate Professor in Entomology & Plant Pathology at the University of Arkansas, where he maintains an active research lab.
+He has published extensively on these topics, with a high-impact researcher designation, an h-index of 26, and over 2,000 citations.
+He collaborates with researchers at the University of Arkansas, including Manish Gautam, Devi Balakrishnan, Jessica Ayala, and Insha Shafi.

 Metrics